shijbian/INFO550_FinalProject/README.md

 To intall the docker image and knit the R Markdown file, you will can follow the steps from sections below.

-### Before running the image
+### Environment

-The docker image is built and tested on Mac Monterey V.12.0.1 with Intel Chip.
+The docker image was built and tested on Mac Monterey V.12.0.1 with **Intel Chip**.

+### Issues encountered while using Mac Monterey V.12.0.1 with Apple M1 Chip

 I still have problem finding out how to retrive the output on Mac with Apple M1 chip.
 Pnadoc was not properly initiated in Docker container on Mac with Apple M1 chip.

 A warning message can be thrown out when build the docker: